J'son (character)

 J'son is a fictional character appearing in American comic books published by Marvel Comics.
 He is the leader of the alien Spartax empire as well as the father of Star-Lord and Victoria (a Captain from Spartax).

 Publication history

-Emperor Jason of Spartax first appeared in Marvel Preview #11 and was created by Chris Claremont and John Byrne.
+Emperor Jason of Sparta first appeared in Marvel Preview #11 and was created by Chris Claremont and John Byrne.
 Jason is the father of Star-Lord, who was introduced in Marvel Preview #4.

 Prince Jason of Spartax first appeared in Inhumans vol. 3 #2 in 2000.
 He was originally intended to be Jason from Marvel Preview #11, but earlier in history.

 In 2013, King J'son of Spartax was introduced in Guardians of the Galaxy vol. 3 #0.1.
 Due to the continuity issues that this revised origin story caused, Marvel Comics decided that there were two versions of Star-Lord and that the events of Marvel Preview #11 and other appearances of the "classic" Star-Lord occurred in the parallel universe of Earth-791.